Arch Manning: 2020 season

-Manning opened his sophomore season by having six touchdowns against East Jefferson.
+Manning opened his sophomore season by scoring six touchdowns against East Jefferson.
 On October 15, 2020, he made his national television debut in a game against Booker T. Washington, throwing for two touchdowns and rushing for two more.
 In a game where Newman beat Cohen, 76–0, Manning passed for 169 yards and five touchdowns in the first quarter of action before being pulled from the game.
-In the first round of the Division III playoffs, Newman received a bye and played Catholic - N.I. in the second round.
+In the first round of the Division III playoffs, Newman received a bye and played Catholic – N.I. in the second round.
 Manning would throw for 127 yards and a touchdown in the 14–7 win.
 In the final game of the season in the semifinals, Manning completed less than 50 percent of his passes and threw an interception to lose to Lafayette Christian Academy, 21–7.

 2021 season

 Manning was again named the starting quarterback for Newman for his junior season in 2021.
 In Newman's first game against Vandebilt Catholic, Manning passed for 258 yards and accounted for all four touchdowns in the 28-point shutout victory.
 Weeks later, Manning went a perfect 11-of-11 for 179 yards and five total touchdowns in the first half of their 70–0 win over Fisher.
 Manning had another perfect night against Cohen, going 9-of-9 for 153 yards and five passing touchdowns in the 34-point shutout win.
-In the second round of the playoffs, Manning played Episcopal and threw for 164 yards and accounted for three touchdowns in the 37–6 win.
+In the second round of the playoffs, Manning played Episcopal and threw for 164 yards and accounted for three touchdowns in the 37—6 win.
 The following week, Lafayette Christian would blow out Newman, 49–7.
 In 2021, Manning threw for 1,841 yards, 26 touchdowns, and four interceptions while having six rushing touchdowns.